 FEP Teflon Coating

 FEP (Fluorinated Ethylene Propylene copolymer) non-stick coatings melt and flow during baking to provide non-porous films.
 These Teflon coatings provide excellent chemical resistance.
 In addition to low friction, FEP coatings have excellent non-stick properties.
-Maximum use temperature is 204°C/400°F. FEP is available in water-based liquid and powder forms.
+The maximum use temperature is 204°C/400°F. FEP is available in water-based liquid and powder forms.

 PFA Teflon Coating